 The girl looked at him, a little bit surprised.
 She gave him a radiant smile before going back at her place, playing with her butterbeer bottle caps necklace.
-Harry noticed then her wand was tucked behind one of her ear.
+Harry noticed then her wand was tucked behind one of her ears.
 Ears decorated with radish earrings.

-"Don't talk too much to her."
-Whispered a boy to his left.
+"Don't talk too much to her," a boy whispered to his left.
 "You'll catch Looney's weirdness."

 A couple of other Ravenclaw around snickered.
 Harry was more than a little angry.
 He knew what it was to be called weird.
 He suffered of it quite a lot when people found out he was a parseltongue the year prior.
 He looked at the boy, doing his best faking a surprised look.

 "Weirdness?"
 He said a little too loudly for the young boy's taste.
 "You don't recognize this, do you?
 It's true that you're still a little young…"

 "What do you mean?" asked the boy angrily, on the same level.